sjarosz/audiosdk/README.md

 - Provides real-time audio analysis hooks (RMS, dB).
 - Ensures all CoreAudio resources are cleaned up, even after crashes.
 - **Enumerates audio-capable processes** for easy selection and UI integration.
+- **Looks up PIDs by process name** for convenience in scripting and automation.

 ---